Tinubu’s govt has failed to improve quality of lives — Baba-Ahmed

 Hakeem Baba-Ahmed, a former political adviser to President Bola Tinubu, has criticised the present administration, saying it has failed to improve the quality of life of the average Nigerian and that of governance.

-Baba-Ahmed, who stated this in an interview on Channels Television’s Paradigm Programme late Tuesday, said the removal of fuel subsidy by Tinubu’s government significantly impacted the quality of life of average Ngerians.
+Baba-Ahmed, who stated this in an interview on Channels Television’s Paradigm Programme late Tuesday, said the removal of fuel subsidy by Tinubu’s government significantly impacted the quality of life of average Nigerians.

-He said though it was unrealistic for the current president to reverse the removal of petrol subsidy, he should tackle the “wastage of resources” that accrue to state and local governments from the money saved from subsidy removal.
+He said, though it was unrealistic for the current president to reverse the removal of the petrol subsidy, he should tackle the “wastage of resources” that accrue to state and local governments from the money saved from the subsidy removal.

-Baba-Ahmed, who was also former spokesman of Northern Elders Forum, NEF, said the president should take steps to increase accountability and governance across the three tiers of government.
+Baba-Ahmed, who was also the former spokesman of the Northern Elders Forum, NEF, said the president should take steps to increase accountability and governance across the three tiers of government.

 He urged President Tinubu to tackle corruption and insecurity, mitigate poverty, devote considerable time to infrastructure and social development, and utilise his presidential power to ensure that money sent to governors, especially those of the All Progressives Congress, APC, was used judiciously.